Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ## So who was the ICO boom for?
 ICOs, just as penny stocks, are a two-sided market.
 Speculators don't care about the technology, they just want tickers to bet on and get rich.
 Fraudsters don't care either, they just want tickers to manipulate and get rich.
 Everyone gets what they need, the market bustles with activity, and everyone makes money—until they don't.

-If you think about it, global, uncensorable blockchains are basically the optimal platform for a penny stock boom.
+If you think about it, global, uncensorable blockchains are basically the optimal platform for another penny stock boom.
 It's no wonder that bad actors and speculators were quick to converge on it.
 But despite the technological accoutrements, it's an old story.

 So what do penny stocks explain about the ICO bubble?
 Penny stocks explain the shitcoins, the scams, the unregistered securities, the market manipulation, and most of the long tail of the ICO bubble.
 Again, by volume, this is *most* of what was happening in the bubble.